 Removing the case, holding your phone in such a way that you're not obstructing the antenna lines and even going to the highest room in your home (while also facing your nearest mobile tower, if possible) can improve signal strength considerably.

 Where is your nearest tower?
 If you're in the UK, you can check out the Mast Data website which will show you a map with the mast locations and which networks they belong to.
 Interesting stuff... if you're a geek.

 Most UK households have fast enough broadband for Wi-Fi calling.
-There’s really no difference between Skype and what most mobile operators call Wi-Fi calling.
-It’s simply a phonecall which uses the internet instead of the mobile phone network.
+There’s really no difference between making a call in Skype or Whatsapp to what most mobile operators call 'Wi-Fi calling'.
+It’s simply a phone call which uses the internet instead of the mobile phone network.

 Chances are that the person you want to call already has a Skype account, but if not, it’s quick and easy to create one, install the app, log in and receive (or make) a phone call over Wi-Fi.

 EE offers Wi-Fi calling but only to pay monthly customers, and only on certain phones.

 Most SIMs are now all-in-one, so you pop out the size you need for your phone.
-You’ll have to use the SIM’s new phone number for the trial, but at least you will have a very good idea of whether the coverage is significantly better than your old provider or not.
+You’ll have to use the SIM’s new phone number for the trial, but at least you will have a good idea of whether the coverage is significantly better than your old provider or not.

 If not, try another provider until you find one with the best signal.

 You might like to check our the best SIM-only deals, too.